drPinzonISAK/unit3/README.md

 ## List of techniques used
 1. For loops and conditionals
-2. Objject oriented programming
+2. Object oriented programming
 3. Query of SQL databases

-# Calculating the total and average elevation
+## Calculating the total and average elevation